alphagov/govuk-import-export-prototype/guidance/ABP-alt.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-You may need to follow special rules to export bones, skins and other animal by-products.
+You usually need to follow special rules to export bones, skins and other animal by-products.

 What you need to do depends on whether you’re exporting [within the EU](#within-eu) or [outside the EU](#outside-eu).